 and trim to fit up to the roll bar, but maybe (FIG#

-finished edge but a large fairly coarse (wood type) file will
+straight finished edge but a large fairly coarse (wood type) file will

 suffice.
 Take several small cuts to get a good fit, you can always take

-more off but it's hard to put back.
+more off but you can't put it back.
 In addition to the vertical cut, a semicircular

 area will have to be removed along the outer top area of the panel to